VLSMB/String-Batch-Replacement-Tool/README.md

-# String Batch Replacement Tool by VLSMB
+# String Batch Replacement Tool

 This program mainly supports the following functions:
 1. Batch processing of files